sigsep/open-unmix-paper-joss/paper.md

 # Introduction

+- open up to deep learning community,
+- machine learning people don't know how to handle audio.
 - Explain the story of music separation and how it got popular in research
 - list applications
 - Explain how and when deep neural network based music separation outperformed existing methods.
 - Now, there are also commercial systems based on machine learning were released _Audionamix XTRAX STEMS_ or _IZOTOPE RX 7_

+- context, vision, SiSEC 2007, compare performance community, promote research.
+- datasets, tools.
+- reference baseline.
+- what is a baseline?
+Many implementations from legacy methods.
+Modern methods as state-of-the-art.
+A few open implementations but none of them art state-of-the-art.
+- what do we call baseline?

+- where is research to be expected:
+  - why  do we need domain knowledge?
+  - crucial part for domain knowledge in audio?
+  - domain knowledge, where is the knowledge?
+  - representations (needs tested model)
+  - model (needs tested pre-and postprocess)

+##  Related libraries/work

 - In the open there are several source separation libraries that aimed to implement a bunch of methods

 ### openBlissart